-Incapacitation benefit (provident fund): A lump sum equal to total employee and employer contributions (Accounts 1, 2, and 3) plus compound interest, minus drawdown payments.
+Incapacitation benefit (provident fund): A lump sum equal to total employee and employer contributions (Accounts 1 and 2), plus compound interest, minus drawdown payments.

-The interest rate is set annually by the government on the recommendation of the Employees' Provident Fund Board.
+The interest rate is set annually by the government on the recommendation of the Employees Provident Fund Board.

-Additional benefit (provident fund): A lump sum of M\$5,000.
+Additional benefit (provident fund): A lump sum of 5,000 ringgits.